-The Work Authority is a Minor Works Management System, for work on or near in service equipment where that work may present a risk to equipment operation or affect resource consent compliance.
+The Work Authority is a Minor Works Management System, for work on or near in service or available for service equipment where that work may present a risk to equipment operation or affect resource consent compliance.

 2. PROCESS SELECTION

 A Work Authority shall be selected in accordance with the criteria outlined in the Work Authority selection diagram